boxwise/boxtribute-landing-nextjs/data/home/news/a-new-charity-shop-opens.md

 banner: "/uploads/free_shop_news_banner.webp"
 image_mobile: "/uploads/free_shop_news_mobile.webp"
 image_description: The Free Shop Lebanon Team
-title: A new Charity Shop Opens
+title: A New Charity Shop Opens
-headline: An impact Highlight from 2021
+headline: An Impact Highlight from our 2021 Annual Report
 short_text: In August 2021, The Free Shop Lebanon started their operations.
 Focused on distribution to refugee families in Lebanon with full freedom of choice, The Free Shop was completely set up around the technology offered by Boxtribute.